ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 ```
 {: .codeblock}

-## Enabling pgAudit user logging
+## Enabling `pgaudit` user logging
 {: #enable-pgaudit-user-logging}

-To enable pgAudit user logging, connect as the admin user and call the `set_pgaudit_user_logging` function with the appropriate event parameters specified.
+To enable `pgaudit` user logging, connect as the admin user and call the `set_pgaudit_user_logging` function with the appropriate event parameters specified.
 User logging is enabled for a specific user instead of all the users in the database.

 For example, to enable READ and WRITE, use the following command: